AkashPedraj/FoodAppZomato-DevOps/README.md

 📜 Credits & Disclaimer
 Application code was forked from an open-source project for learning purposes.

-DevOps implementation, CI/CD, Docker, Kubernetes, Terraform, and monitoring were entirely developed and executed by me.
+All DevOps implementation, CI/CD pipelines, Docker, Kubernetes, Terraform infrastructure, and monitoring setups were developed and executed independently by me.